ginstrom/paladin-novel/manuscript/chapter-16.md

 "Lily, I'm going to try to help your arm.
 It might feel strange, but it won't hurt.
 Is that all right?"

 She nodded solemnly, and Gond placed his hands on her withered limb.
-The famliar feel of the divine power flowed through him, seeking out the malformed bones and twisted muscles.
+The familiar warmth of divine power flowed through him, seeking out the malformed bones and twisted muscles.
 But this wasn't like healing a wound or curing a disease—this was reshaping something that had been wrong from birth, rewriting the very structure of her body.

 The effort was enormous, drawing on reserves of divine energy Gond hadn't known he possessed.
 Around him, he could hear gasps of amazement as Lily's arm began to change, bones straightening, muscles filling out, skin taking on healthy color.

-When it was finished, the child flexed her fingers experimentally, wonder dawning in her eyes as she realized she could move them freely for the first time in her life.
+When it was finished, the child flexed her fingers experimentally, her mouth falling open in silent wonder as she realized she could move them freely for the first time in her life.

 "Thank you," she whispered, then ran back to Sister Marta with tears of joy streaming down her face.

 The circle was silent for a long moment, the implications of what they'd witnessed settling over everyone present.
 Finally, Sister Marta spoke.

 "I've seen enough," she said quietly.
-"Your power was very great.
-This man carries divine blessing, whatever the politics of the situation might be."
+"This man carries divine blessing, whatever the politics of the situation might be."

 "One miracle proves nothing," Aldric said, but his voice lacked its earlier conviction.